-The above provided information clearly indicates that replacing a conventional T8 lamp with LED tubes is a complex process.
+The above provided information clearly indicates that replacing a conventional T8 or T5 lamp with LED tubes is a complex process.
 Replacement opportunities with regards to electrical compatibility are far from comprehensive.
 An end-user, customer and consumer needs to either have a broad technical knowledge or reach out to professionals to ensure the changed luminaire is safe and operates in a proper manner and is compliant with relevant legislation.
 It requires case-by-case feasibility and measurements.
 With increasing presence of ECG operated systems, the complexity could even increase further.
+At present retrofit route for T5 LED replacement lamps is not possible.
+End-user (customer and consumer) will be forced to refurbish his existing installation.
+Either by taking out the control gear from his existing application (rewiring) or changing complete luminaire.

-As explained in earlier paragraphs, when a number of specific precautions involving electrical compatibility are taken into account LED tubes can be used as a replacement of conventional T8 in existing application.
+As explained in earlier paragraphs, when a number of specific precautions involving electrical compatibility are taken into account LED tubes can be used as a replacement of conventional T8 or T5 in existing application.
 However, even then every end-user, customer and consumer needs to be acknowledged about differences that one might be confronted with.
-According to an article "Linear LED tubes versus fluorescent lamps: An evaluation": "the use of LED tubes as replacement lamp for fluorescent lamps is a typical product causing controversy."
+According to an article "Linear LED tubes versus fluorescent lamps: An evaluation48": "the use of LED tubes as replacement lamp for fluorescent lamps is a typical product causing controversy."
 There is a lack of standardization and inspection to evaluate solid state lighting (SSL) products often resulting in overstated and misleading manufacturer performance claims.
-The key potential differences that need to be considered when choosing for LED tube replacement will be discussed here.
+The additional differences that need to be considered when choosing for LED tube replacement are: